 - Brings to light quickly that, for success, collaboration between departments and different aspect of the solution is required.

 Prerequisites For Touchpoint Workshop

 - Customer Persona; different customers have different needs.
-If you can select just one customer persona it makes getting started manageable.
+Select just one customer persona to make getting started manageable.

-- Customer Persona Ecosystem; you need a sense of which departments, processes and people matter in order to have the right participants.
+- Customer Persona Ecosystem; you need a sense of which departments, processes and staff/people matter in order to have the right participants.